openalea-incubator/adel/doc/user/manual.rst

 * :ref:`dimT_user_MIN <dimT_user_MIN>`: the dimensions of the most frequent
   main stem.
 * :ref:`phenT_abs <phenT_abs>`: the equivalent of :ref:`phenT <phenT>`, but
-  with absolute dates and absolute phytomer ranks.
+  with absolute thermal times and absolute phytomer ranks.
 * :ref:`dimT_abs <dimT_abs>`: the equivalent of :ref:`dimT <dimT>`, but with
   absolute phytomer ranks.
 * :ref:`dynT <dynT>`: the dynamic of the Haun stage for each axis.